|

 love the uppermost rooms at feasts, and the chief seats in the synagogues,"

-"But be not ye called Rabbi: for one is your Master, even Christ; and
+"But be not ye called Rabbi: for one is your Master, even Christ;

-one is your Father, which is in heaven."
+for one is your Father, which is in heaven."

 "And